top of page

 Tegan Burns, our museum Administration Manager, who graduated from the Atlantic Fellows for Social Equity (AFSE) Social Change Leadership program at University of Melbourne in August 2022.

-Tegan is a much valued employee, who contributes her wide range of skills and knowledge to the museum, and recently researched and co-collaborated with producing the ‘Getting Equal’ exhibition.
+Tegan is a much valued employee, who contributes her wide range of skills and knowledge to the museum, and recently researched and co-collaborated with producing the ‘Getting Equal’ and 'Ngali Dullan: We Remain' exhibitions.

 Tegan also volunteers as the Director and Co-founder of Goompi Give and Grow, a not for profit organisation, which facilitates community events and workshops.